-Principle 3 Conflicts of Interest for Administrators
+➤ Principle 3 Conflicts of Interest for Administrators

-JBATA has established the JBA TIBOR Operational Rules, etc. and the Conflict of Interest Management Policy identifying conflicts of interest that may arise in the course of JBA TIBOR administration and stipulating measures to manage and mitigate such conflicts of interest as described below.
+JBATA has established the JBA TIBOR Operational Rules, the JBA TIBOR Code of Conduct and the Conflict of Interest Management Policy identifying conflicts of interest that may arise in the course of JBA TIBOR administration and stipulating measures to manage and mitigate such conflicts of interest as described below.
 JBATA also posts these rules and policy on its website and takes these measures.

-- The majority of the Board members of JBATA shall consist of persons who are working for or belonging to financial institutions - The members of the Oversight Committee of JBATA shall be selected from persons other than those who are working for or belonging to financial institutions

-- The revision of JBA TIBOR definitions and other significant matters shall be reviewed by the Oversight Committee - To ensure the soundness of submissions rates provided by reference banks, the Code of Conduct shall be developed, and reference banks shall be required to establish internal frameworks and JBATA shall monitor their status of compliance with the frameworks - An appropriate administration framework shall be maintained by, forexample, limiting operations outsourced to the service provider to areas of relative simplicity, such as collection, calculation and publication - The documents considered material in light of conflicts of interest management and the transparency of JBA TIBOR (e.g. relevant rules and audit results) shall be disclosed.
+- The majority of the Board members of JBATA shall consist of persons who are working for or belonging to financial institutions - The members of the Oversight Committee of JBATA shall be selected from persons other than those who are working for or belonging to financial institutions - The revision of benchmark definitions specified in Article 4 of the JBA TIBOR Operational Rules and other significant matters shall be reviewed by the Oversight Committee - To ensure the soundness of submissions rates provided by reference banks, the Code of Conduct shall be developed, and reference banks shall be required to establish internal frameworks and JBATA shall monitor their status of compliance with the frameworks - An appropriate administration framework shall be maintained by, forexample, limiting operations outsourced to the service provider to areas of relative simplicity, such as collection, calculation and publication - The documents considered material in light of conflicts of interest management and the transparency of JBA TIBOR (e.g. relevant rules and audit results) shall be disclosed.
 If there is any individual case of a conflict of interest that is considered material to be disclosed to JBA TIBOR users, such a case shall be disclosed to those users.
 The Oversight Committee shall discuss whether to disclose such a case, with the final decision being made by the Board of Directors - In respect of conflicts of interest, information shall be treated with the utmost care and be thoroughly managed on a case-by-case basis.
 JBATA requires that parties shall adopt adequate measures to manage conflicts of interest promptly and fairly.
-In particular, they shall consider establishing effective procedures to control the exchange of information between relevant persons who are involved in activities that give rise to risks of conflicts of interests - Management and employees of JBATA and members of the Planning Committee, Administration Committee and the Oversight Committee shall not divulge confidential information concerning JBATA's operations obtained in the course of their duties to third parties - Management and employees of JBATA and members of the Planning Committee, Administration Committee and Oversight Committee shall not use information obtained concerning JBATA's operations for their own interests or for the interests of third parties - JBATA shall establish a whistle-blowing system in order to detect manipulation and misconduct related to JBA TIBOR at an earlier stage - JBATA shall ensure that remuneration plans for its management, employees and committee members are appropriately designed and implemented by giving due regard to risk management and compliance in order to avoid incentivizing manipulation of JBA TIBOR, for example not setting a JBA TIBOR-based remuneration members have conflicts of interest are collected from all of them and published on the website, disclosing information on the management of conflicts of interest, together with relevant rules, to users and related authorities.
+In particular, they shall consider establishing effective procedures to control the exchange of information between relevant persons who are involved in activities that give rise to risks of conflicts of interests

+- Management and employees of JBATA and members of the Planning Committee, Administration Committee and the Oversight Committee shall not divulge confidential information concerning JBATA's operations obtained in the course of their duties to third parties - Management and employees of JBATA and members of the Planning Committee, Administration Committee and Oversight Committee shall not use information obtained concerning JBATA's operations for their own interests or for the interests of third parties - JBATA shall establish a whistle-blowing system in order to detect manipulation and misconduct related to JBA TIBOR at an earlier stage - JBATA shall ensure that remuneration plans for its management, employees and committee members are appropriately designed and implemented by giving due regard to risk management and compliance in order to avoid incentivizing manipulation of JBA TIBOR, for example not setting a JBA TIBOR-based remuneration